magpylib/magpylib/docs/examples/plot_08_complex_extra_model3d.md

         color = f'rgb({r},{g},{b})'
         return color
     stl_mesh = mesh.Mesh.from_file(stl_file)
-    # stl_mesh is read by nympy-stl from a stl file; it is  an array of faces/triangles (i.e. three 3d points)
+    # stl_mesh is read by nympy-stl from a stl file; it is  an array of faces/triangles
     # this function extracts the unique vertices and the lists I, J, K to define a Plotly mesh3d
     p, q, r = stl_mesh.vectors.shape #(p, 3, 3)
     # the array stl_mesh.vectors.reshape(p*q, r) can contain multiple copies of the same vertex;